ambiot/documents/docs/source/ambd_arduino/AMB21/api_documents/Class BLEHIDKeyboard.rst

 **Parameters**

-reportIDKeyboard: The report ID for the HID keyboard device,

-corresponding to the HID report descriptor.
+``reportIDKeyboard`` : The report ID for the HID keyboard device, corresponding to the HID report descriptor.

-reportIDConsumer: The report ID for the HID consumer control device,

-corresponding to the HID report descriptor.
+``reportIDConsumer`` : The report ID for the HID consumer control device, corresponding to the HID report descriptor.

 **Returns**